Project-READ-Literacy-Network/prln-website/content/about/events-and-awards/prln-events/portrait-marathon-2020.md

   image = "portrait-marathon-2020.jpg"

 [[labels]]
-  title = "Reading"
+  title = "Fundraiser"
-  icon = "fas fa-book"
+  icon = "fas fa-donate"
 +++

 This was Project READ’s first ever online portrait marathon in support of Adult and Family Literacy in Waterloo-Wellington.